 The change of use of this property to an STL will have an unacceptable impact on neighbouring amenity.
 The loss of the residential accommodation has not been justified.
-Whilst it is recognised that there is an economic benefit to the City as a whole from the provision of tourist accommodation in this case it does not outweigh the adverse impact on residential amenity.
+Whilst it is recognised that there is an economic benefit to the city as a whole from the provision of tourist accommodation, in this case, it does not outweigh the adverse impact on residential amenity or the loss of residential accommodation.
 The proposal does not comply with the Development Plan policy NPF 4 policy 30(e) and LDP policy Hou 7.

-b) There are any other material considerations which must be addressed?
+c) There are any other material considerations which must be addressed?